 Ordered by likelihood for typical mid-task halts.

 How to spot it: The last tool call is a long-running shell command and no stdout appeared before the stop.
-Re-running the same command locally takes more than 60s.
+Re-running the same command in a normal terminal takes more than a minute and prints nothing until the end.

 How to spot it: Look at the last tool output.
-A test runner that prints “all tests pass” partway through, or a script that echoes “done”, can short-circuit the loop.
+A test runner that prints “all tests pass” for one suite, or a package.json script that echoes “done”, can short-circuit the loop while real work remains.

-A 429 from the underlying model API triggers internal retries.
-After N retries the agent surrenders quietly, since the user-facing message is just a truncated assistant turn.
+A 429 from the model API triggers internal retries.
+After the retry budget is spent, the run ends with a truncated assistant turn that can look like a clean finish.

 Before you start